hackolade/docker/Studio/README.md

 `docker run --rm --entrypoint cat hackolade:latest /home/hackolade/.hackolade/plugins/<plugin name>/package.json`

-##### Install plugins without an internet connection
+##### Install plugins without an Internet connection (offline)

-If your environment doesn't allow you to install plugins directly, you will need to download each plugin from our Github organization plugin repositories and put them inside a plugins folder close to the Dockerfile.
+If your environment doesn't allow you to install plugins directly from our repos, you will need to download each plugin from our GitHub organization plugin repositories and put them inside a plugins folder nearby the Dockerfile.

 For example, if you need to install the plugin for MSSQL server, download the ***SQLServer-0.1.60.tar.gz*** source release from [the release page https://github.com/hackolade/SQLServer/releases](https://github.com/hackolade/SQLServer/releases) and put the archive into a plugins folder close to your Dockerfile.